 Tangier Island Ferry & History Museum - Complimentary Excursion

-Enjoy the 75-minute ferry ride to the unique island of Tangier.
-Upon arrival on the island, enjoy a buffet lunch at Lorraine’s Restaurant which will include: Chesapeake Bay Crab Cakes, Chesapeake Style Clam Fritters, Virginia Ham, Potato Salad, Coleslaw, Pickled Beets, Apple Sauce, Green Beans, Hot Corn Pudding, Home-Made Rolls, Butter Pound Cake, and Beverages.
+Enjoy a ferry ride to the unique island of Tangier.
+Upon arrival, enjoy a buffet lunch at Lorraine’s Restaurant which will include Chesapeake Bay Crab Cakes, Clam Fritters, Virginia Ham, Potato Salad, Coleslaw, Green Beans, Hot Corn Pudding, Home-Made Rolls, Beverages, and more.
 Following lunch, explore the island at your leisure before heading back to the mainland.
-As you stroll through the streets you will be transported back in time to experience the life of a true Chesapeake waterman.
-Stop in the charming Tangier Island History Museum for a self-guided tour and learn about the history of the working watermen.
+As you stroll through the streets, you will be transported back in time to experience the life of a true Chesapeake waterman.
+Stop in the charming Tangier Island History Museum for a self-guided tour and learn about the lives of the working watermen.
 Island locals offer narrated golf cart tours for $5/person.

 Cambridge, MD / Oxford, MD

 Cambridge is an authentic Chesapeake town known for its rich history, beautiful buildings, and vibrant arts scene.
 Sail on an authentic skipjack or visit the Blackwater National Wildlife Refuge and witness the diverse wildlife and shorebirds that inhabit the area.
 Explore Oxford, a charming coastal village and one of the oldest towns in America.
 Discover its rich maritime history, with houses dating back to the late 1600s, fascinating museums, and the original Oxford-Bellevue Ferry.